-In this post, we will be going over how to grease a Bearing Buddy lubrication system on your boat or caravan trailer the correct way without blowing out your hub seals.
+In this post, we will be going over how to grease a Bearing Buddy lubrication system on your boat or caravan trailer.
+It is important that you do this the correct way without blowing out your hub seals.

 I have been using the Bearing Buddy grease system for over 20 years on all of my trailers.
-It was good to see that when I purchased my last Jet-ski trailer that it came pre-installed with marine Bearing Buddies.
+It was good to see that when I purchased my last Jet-ski trailer, it came pre-installed with marine Bearing Buddies.
 They do have a great name in the trailer industry.

 What grease for boat trailer bearings?

 Start by removing the grease cartridge end caps and insert the tube into your grease gun.
 Prime the grease gun and bleed out any air pockets.

 Now jack your trailer up one side at a time enough so you can rotate the wheel.
 This will enable the grease to flow completely around the bearing without any air pockets.

 Press the trigger to pump some grease out of the nozzle.
 Once you can see that grease is flowing out wipe off the excess and push the hose onto the zerk nipple on the Bearing Buddy.

 I like to use a flexible hose on my grease gun so that I have room to work in my garage.
 If you have plenty of room a solid metal grease hose is fine.